OctopusSamples/SpaceCloner/docs/UseCase-BreakUpSpace.md

 - `AddAdditionalVariableValuesOnExistingVariableSets` - set to `false` so any new values (specifically around scoping) are not added.
 - `OverwriteExistingCustomStepTemplates` - Set to `false` so the step templates are not updated.
 - `OverwriteExistingLifecyclesPhases` - Set to `false` as the two spaces will have different phases.
+- `CloneProjectChannelRules` - set to `true` as you'll want to include the channel rules with the project.
+- `CloneTeamUserRoleScoping` - set to `true` as you'll want to include all the scoped permissions with the teams.

 ```PowerShell
 CloneSpace.ps1 -SourceOctopusUrl "https://samples.octopus.app" `